itulo/crypto_manager/README.md

 Coin balances are fetched every hour.

-The backend use the Spring framework, the  frontend React.
+The backend uses the Spring framework, the frontend is in React.

 ## Getting started
 ### Database